Safeguarding and child protection

 - Staff, pupils, governors, visitors, volunteers, parents and carers are aware of the expected behaviours and the school’s legal responsibilities in relation to safeguarding and promoting the welfare of all our pupils

-Please find our full child protection and safeguarding policy and child protection and safeguarding policy addendum June 2020 (Covid-19) on our policies page here.
+Please find our full child protection and safeguarding policy on our policies page here.

 We have an expectation that all staff and visitors to our school will behave in a way that ensures our children are safeguarded at all times.
 This expectation involves a duty for any safeguarding concerns to be reported.
 Please see the visitor and volunteer safeguarding declaration here.

 If you are concerned about the welfare of any child or vulnerable adult then please discuss this with the DSL: Dawn Sage (Head Teacher): 01225 872185 or the deputy DSL: Gemma Godwin (Inclusion Leader): 01225 872185.

 If you think a child is in immediate danger then you should contact the police 999 or BaNES First Response Team Monday to Friday 9am to 5pm: 01225 396313 or 01225 396312 or Out of Hours 01454 615 165.
 Full BaNES safeguarding and child protection contact information is available online here.

 If children are unhappy they can contact Childline on 0800 1111.